- Each year we ask all Virginia Tech students who are completing undergraduate degrees to self-report their FIRST DESTINATION after graduation.

 - Networking, which includes contacts through: family, friends, faculty/staff, alumni, fellow members of clubs/organizations, current/former employers.

 - Having worked for the employer during college, which includes volunteering, part-time work, summer job, internship, co-op, field study, undergraduate research, or any other work relationship.

-- Career fairs have been a strong source for certain career fields, and during times when the economy is stronger and therefore more employers actively recruit by visiting campuses.
+- Career fairs have been a strong source for certain career fields, and are a stronger source during times when the economy is stronger and therefore more employers actively recruit by visiting campuses.

 - Note that "Hokies4Hire" was used through 2017-2018 as the CPD job-posting and On-Campus Interviewing management system.
 It was replaced by Handshake for the 2018-2019 year.